 Wonder Week 46 Mental Leap 7

 Your baby’s talent for making a mess is ever increasing.
 During the last leap, you marveled at baby’s knack to shred, toss, squish and disassemble everything in their path.

 If you stay alert, you will notice that at 46 weeks old, they do the opposite which is putting things back together.

-Baby has learned that in order to do something successfully they need to do things in a certain order.
+They have learned that in order to do something successfully, they need to do things in a particular order.
 They are figuring out how things go together so they can be successful in whatever they do.
-For example, you may see your baby piling things up neatly or trying to put them together or when playing with blocks, baby aims before they put a block on top of another.
+For example, you may see your baby piling things up neatly or trying to put them together, or when playing with blocks, baby aims before they put a block on top of another.

 Baby will wake up more frequently at night

-The end of the first year is a significant occasion, babily is about to become a toddler.
+The end of the first year is a significant occasion when your baby is about to become a toddler.
 Shortly after your baby’s first birthday, they will be ready to experience the world of programs.

 If you’re watchful, you will see your baby blossom into a new way of thinking.

 You’re probably wondering what programs means so let me explain.
-Previously baby learned sequences; the fact that one event follows another.
+Previously, your baby learned sequences; the fact that one event follows another.

 Now they are learning “If this then that” decisions.
 This means that what happens next depends on what just happened.